liamlaverty/UmbracoAI/.rulesync/rules/04-frontend.md

 * When creating Umbraco Templates, this must be done via the Umbraco Template MCP tools.
 * After Umbraco Templates have been created, modifying the cshtml file content directly via the file system is acceptable.
+* Rendering Umbraco content in the cshtml files does NOT require additional plugins.
+Even for markdown editors, etc...
+Umbraco has all of the functionality built in to render this correctly using the standard syntax: `@Model.Value("propertyName")`

 ## Partial Views